How Drinking More Water May Help You Lose Weight

-Here’s the deal: although about 60 percent of your body is comprised of water, there’s no proven link between drinking water and losing weight.
-After all, countless factors, behaviours, and predispositions can affect the number on the scale.
+Here’s the deal: Although about 60 percent of your body is comprised of water, meaning the clear, calorie-free liquid plays a role in just about every bodily function, there’s no proven link between drinking water and losing weight.
+After all, countless factors, behaviors, and predispositions can affect the number on the scale.

 FAQs about drinking water to lose weight

-While reason follows that consuming water before eating could decrease food intake, and people who drank two glasses of water immediately before a meal in a small 2016 study ate 22 percent less than those who didn’t drink any water prior to eating, there’s not quite enough evidence to make a general recommendation around this.
+While reason follows that consuming water before eating could decrease food intake, and people who drank two glasses of water immediately before a meal in a small 2016 study ate 22 percent less than those who didn’t drink any water prior to eating, there’s not quite enough evidence to make a general recommendation around pregaming for meals with water.

 At the very least, proper hydration during and after your meal can promote feelings of satiety, since fluid intake will help move food through your GI tract, signaling the “I’m done” feeling you get from hormones stimulated during the digestion and absorption process, Dr. Jampolis says.